The Crowd SAFE and most other crowdfunding securities used in Regulation Crowdfunding from 2016-2020 are worse for founders and investors than SPVs.

-- With a Crowd SAFE, you could choose to aggregate all investors in one line on Carta.
+- With a Crowd SAFE, you could aggregate all investors in one line on Carta or a similar platform.
 However, you are in charge of keeping track of this spreadsheet of who your investors are.
 That spreadsheet can be called a cap table.
 This is massively simplified for you with an SPV.

 - With a Crowd SAFE, all of your investors - even if they have not converted their SAFE to own equity - still count towards the 12(g) threshold.
 This means if you have more than 500 unaccredited investors and more than $25 million in assets, you are subject to SEC public company disclosure and reporting obligations.
 With an SPV, there is no limit to the amount of unaccredited investors you can have.

 - With a Crowd SAFE, you are only postponing the problem of getting signatures from every single investor.
 One day, you might want to take an acquisition offer.
-The lawyers - in order to prevent your investors suing you for of a breach of fiduciary duty - will ask you to get a signature from all of your SAFE-holders, even if they don't have equity.
-With an SPV, you only need one signature, your Lead's.
+To prevent your investors from suing you for a breach of fiduciary duty, the lawyers will ask you to get a signature from all of your SAFE-holders, even if they don't have equity.
+With an SPV, you only need your Lead Investor's signature.

 - With a Crowd SAFE, there is no concept of a Lead Investor who is financially incentivized to help you.
 With an SPV, your Lead Investor - who you choose - is incentivized to help your company succeed.